bartzjegr/teensy-pkcs11/docs/token-commands.md

 #### Set Operation State

 Restores the cryptographic operations state of a session from a string of bytes obtained with [GetOperationState](#get-operation-state).
+Refer to [Token State Serialization](token-state-serialization.md) for more detail.

 If [SetOperationState](#set-operation-state) is supplied with alleged saved cryptographic operations state which it can determine is not valid saved state (or is cryptographic operations state from a session with a different session state, or is cryptographic operations state from a different token), it fails with the error `CKR_SAVED_STATE_INVALID`.